In the process of fabricating, stainless steel parts often encounter the deformation of parts due to welding.

 ②Weld allowance for deformation

-Since most of parts is difficult to realize welding symmetrically or only in one side welding at the same time, and it will cause bending deformation during welding due to uneven heating.
+Since most of the parts are difficult to realize welding symmetrically or only in one side welding at the same time, and it will cause bending deformation during welding due to uneven heating.

 Therefore, the deformation of the parts should be offset by the reverse direction of the deformation according to the length of the parts, the thickness of the material (the height of the foot) and the shape.

 This operation needs experienced engineering and technical personnel and skilled workers make judgments based on experience, using fixtures to fix parts, after finishing fabricate the first piece, then make fine adjustment according to the actual effect.